marcellino-ornelas/create-components-react/README.md

 `component/component.dot` is the default template to make each component file.
 You now can edit this file to make it look like anything you want as long as you follow the rules of javascript and doT.
 After you update this file and save it you can now use the `create` command and each component created will now take on the new look of the template file you updated.

-Edit `component/component.dot` to render a component that doesnt include any life cycle methods and always uses the constructor function.
+Example: edit `component/component.dot` to render a component that doesnt include any life cycle methods and always uses the constructor function.
 Now your file should look like this:

         import React, { Component } from 'react';
         {{? it.component.useCSS }}